medusajs/b2b-starter-medusa/README.md

 ## Prerequisites

-⚠️ We use turborepo to manage this monorepo and have tested this only with the below versions:
+⚠️ We have tested this repo with the below versions:

-- ✅ node 20
+- ✅ Node 20
 - ✅ Postgres 15
 - ✅ Medusa 2.0
+- ✅ Next.js 15

 &nbsp;